-The temporary differences associated with investments in subsidiary, for which a deferred income tax asset has not been recognised, aggregate to AMD 652,258 thousand (2018: AMD 823,392 thousand).
+The temporary differences associated with investments in subsidiary, for which a deferred income tax asset has not been recognized.

 The deductible temporary differences do not expire under current tax legislation.
 Deferred tax assets have not been recognized in respect of deductible temporary differences and tax losses of the Subsidiary because it is uncertain whether future taxable profit will be available against which the Subsidiary can utilize the benefits therefrom.